 Also, Solana's growing ecosystem has led to increased demand for its order book data.
 Decentralized exchanges like Uniswap, Sushiswap, and Serum DEX are popular sources.
 CoinAPI provides access to Solana order books from supported exchanges, enabling easy comparison with other cryptocurrencies.

-Comparing order books across different cryptocurrencies
+Comparing order books and trading strategies across different cryptocurrencies

 CoinAPI's unified interface allows for seamless comparison of order books across Bitcoin, Ethereum, Solana, and other cryptocurrencies.
 This feature is particularly valuable for traders and researchers analyzing market dynamics across different blockchain ecosystems.